cszach/linux-cli-guide/book/chapter02.md

 A hard link is a file that has the same inode number as another file.
 Files that have the same inode number have the same content.
 When the content of one of those files is changed, the contents of other files are changed, too.
+Deleting a file doesn't affect the other files.

 To create a hard link, use `ln` without the `-s` option: